 1. Piezoelectric tiles

-Piezoelectric tiles are one of the most common technologies used to harness energy from pedestrian traffic.
-These tiles are embedded in the ground and generate electricity when they are compressed by the weight of people walking on them.
-The tiles are made of a piezoelectric material that generates an electrical charge when subjected to mechanical stress.
+Piezoelectric tiles are often thought of as a solution for harnessing energy from pedestrian traffic, particularly by those unfamiliar with the practical limitations of this technology.
+These tiles are designed to generate electricity when compressed by the weight of people walking on them, using piezoelectric materials that produce an electrical charge when subjected to mechanical stress.

 Kinetic pavements are similar to piezoelectric tiles but designed to generate more energy.
 They use a more advanced technology that allows them to generate energy not only when compressed, but also when flexed.